ConfigHubPub/Docs/documentation/pages/tabs/config/properties.rst

     This button toggles the new property form, where a new or existing key can be specified as well as a property value.

 4. **Comparison View**
-    Comparison view is a side-by-side view of the properties from either/or different contexts or time/tag.
+    Side-by-side comparison of resolved properties from any combination of contexts, times or tags.

 5. **All key toggle**
     Let's you see all property keys.
 If some keys did not resolve values as per the specified context #1, these